 Wheel Base Included: Yes | Pedals Included: No | Buttons: 20

-The absolutely elite Podium Formula Racing Wheel made by Fanatec is one of the only direct drive wheels currently on the market that caters to console; something previously unheard of in sim racing.
+The absolutely elite Podium Formula Racing Wheel bundle made by Fanatec is one of the only direct drive wheels currently on the market that caters to console, something previously unheard of in sim racing.
 But not only is it direct drive, but it’s also just an incredibly functional racing wheel too.

 Direct Drive Experience

 If that doesn’t speak volumes about its absolute quality and immersion, I don’t know what does.
-The wheel base’s components are contained within the sleek, stylish box; no USBs or wires causing havoc if you try and take a sharp turn.
+The wheel base’s components are contained within the sleek, stylish box, with no USBs or wires causing havoc if you try and take a sharp turn.
 This is achieved with a cutting-edge level of wireless data transfer, all without delay.

 Lots Of Functionality

-Its direct drive honestly made me question whether I was in a racing car or sat in front of my friend’s rig, and it was like I was living out my dream of being an F1 driver!
+Its direct drive honestly made me question whether I was in a racing car or sat in front of my rig, and it was like I was living out my dream of being an F1 driver!
 All of the info you could ever need scrolls across a little LED screen, and you can feel exactly how your car is performing simply by holding the wheel.